Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Conclusion and further directions

-We proved that the densely populated matrices resulting from non-adaptive (Petrov--)Galerkin discretization are optimally compressible, i.e.\ to $O(N_t)$ many nonvanishing entries, and, with the aid of the exponential convergence quadrature schemes from \cite{ZankIntegral2023}, can be approximated computationally in $O(N_t)$ work and memory, while maintaining the asymptotic discretization error bounds.
+Stability of the continuous variational formulation in the case of a finite time horizon $T$ and of its Galerkin discretization is based on an explicit, linear and nonlocal temporal operator, a modified Hilbert transform, introduced first in \cite{SteinbachZankETNA2020}.
+Upon (Petrov--)Galerkin discretization with finite-dimensional spaces of Lagrangian finite element functions of degree $p_t\geq 1$ and of dimension $N_t$ in $(0,T)$, the evolution operator induces fully populated temporal matrices, i.e.\ a complexity $O(N_t^2)$ of memory and work for the time-derivative.
+Similar to \cite{RStvWJW22}, where stability was ensured by an adaptive wavelet algorithm, we use suitable biorthogonal spline-wavelet bases in $(0,T)$ and standard Lagrangian finite element spaces in the physical domain $\domain$.
+We proved that the densely populated matrices resulting from non-adaptive (Petrov--)Galerkin discretization are optimally compressible, i.e.\ to $O(N_t)$ many nonvanishing entries.
+With the aid of the exponential convergence quadrature schemes from \cite{ZankIntegral2023}, can be approximated computationally in $O(N_t)$ work and memory, while maintaining the asymptotic discretization error bounds.
 Location of these $O(N_t)$ many nonvanishing matrix entries are known in advance and the compressed temporal Galerkin matrix corresponding to $\HT$ can be precomputed in $O(N_t)$ work and memory.
 We also obtained an $O(N_t)$ direct factorization by applying a nested dissection strategy to the compressed wavelet Petrov--Galerkin matrix resulting from the time-discretization.
+We highlight that these findings hold for \emph{any} standard Galerkin discretization of the spatial differential operator with respect to a single-scale basis.
+In particular, in space dimension $n=2,3$, the number of spatial degrees of freedom $N_x$ is considerably larger than $O(N_t)$, rendering the computational overhead for the temporal matrices negligible.

-We combined this multiresolution temporal (Petrov--)Galerkin discretization with a multilevel finite element Galerkin discretization in the spatial domain $\domain$.
-It is based on standard, first-order Lagrangian finite element spaces on a sequence of nested, regular partitions of the physical domain $\domain$, with $O(N_x)$ many degrees of freedom.
+The multiresolution temporal (Petrov--)Galerkin discretization is combined via tensorization with a multilevel finite element Galerkin discretization in the spatial domain $\domain$.
+Here, standard, first-order Lagrangian finite element spaces on a sequence of nested, regular partitions of the physical domain $\domain$, with $O(N_x)$ many degrees of freedom can be used; in particular, the construction of multiresolution analyses in the spatial domain $\Omega$ is not necessary.